 This exemption covers people travelling for work who have been granted an exemption from the entry restrictions in a decision taken by the Norwegian Maritime Authority upon application by an enterprise; see section 2, first paragraph, of the Regulations of 19 February 2021 No. 470 relating to an application-based scheme for exemption from entry restrictions for foreign nationals out of concern for public health.
-Under section 8, first paragraph, of the aforementioned Regulations, such decision granting exemption from the entry restrictions applies to entry for up to 30 days from the decision date.
+The decision's period of validity for entry is governed by section 8, first paragraph, of the aforementioned Regulations.

-Upon entry, foreign nationals covered by the exemption must present the Norwegian Maritime Authority's decision, either on paper or digitally.
-The decision's authenticity is to be checked during the border control procedures.
+Upon entry, foreign nationals covered by the exemption must when required be able to present the Norwegian Maritime Authority's decision, either on paper or digitally.
+The decision's authenticity may be checked during the border control procedures.